rmratliffbrown/ml-marathon-finish-predictor/README.md

 # Marathon Finish Time Predictor

-Marathon Finish Predictor is a Machine Learning Microservice built using Flask, Infrastructure as Code, and Cloud Continuous Delivery.
+Marathon Finish Predictor is a Machine Learning Microservice built using Flask, Docker, and Cloud Continuous Delivery on AWS App Runner.